 SwiftShip is cheaper at $129, which is $50 less than Native Express ($179).

 No, SwiftShip and Native Express use different tech stacks.
-SwiftShip is built with SwiftUI, while Native Express uses React Native, Expo, TypeScript.
+SwiftShip is built with SwiftUI, while Native Express uses Expo, React Native, TypeScript.

 Native Express has more features (6 vs 2).
 See the feature matrix above for the full breakdown.